 Writing is one of the most challenging skills children must learn throughout their school years.
 As students move toward adulthood, they will be expected to convey their thoughts through writing more and more.
 Once, a student reaches college and the work place and becomes an adult member of their community, writing is the main way they will convey their ideas to others.
 It is how their knowledge and intellect will be judged.

 However, writing is hard!
 It requires the mastery and integration of so many skills.
-You need to be able to brainstorm what you want to write about and the language for doing so.
+You need to be able to brainstorm what you want to write about and have the language to do so.
 Then, you have to feel comfortable with the physical aspect of writing, spelling the words, using capitalization and punctuation, and the use of correct grammar.
 You need to be able to organize all of your thoughts into a sequential flowing form and use your working memory to hold all of this information at the forefront of your brain for you to use during the writing process.

 Both of my boys have struggled with writing, but for very different reasons.
 One didn’t want to write until he could do it perfectly and so we spent a lot of time learning all the component skills before starting a formal writing curriculum with him in 4th grade.
-The other loved to write at early age even though it was one big run on sentence with lots of inventive spelling!
+The other loved to write at an early age even though it was one big run on sentence with lots of inventive spelling!

 Every child is different, but many need some level of support to get started on their writing journey.
 So what CAN you do to help your child learn to write?
 Here is a step by step guide to help you help your struggling writer learn to write.
 And if you want this information and more, including 13 graphic organizers all in a downloadable pdf, check out our Homeschool Writing Guide eBook.

 (Note: This post contains affiliate links for your convenience.
 Click here to read our full disclosure.)

 The first step in the writing process is to think of something to write about.
 Many children can get stuck right here!
 So help your child by brainstorming with them.
-Write your general topic that you are going to write about at the top of a white board or piece of paper and then start throwing out ideas with your child about related ideas to write about.
+Write your general topic that you are going to write about at the top of a white board or piece of paper and then start throwing out ideas with your child about ideas within that topic to write about.

 Tell your child there are no ‘wrong answers’ during the brainstorming process.
 If your child is still struggling, prompt them with more specific questions or jog their memory with “remember when we…” types of statements.